lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 2. There are some weird issues we should deal with.
 Can we delete these columns?
 If so, delete them here.

-3. Here we should just merge in the zohner data, I cannot see where zohner_formatted is created so I got a little stuck, but I left lots of notes in zohner_addingtomaindata.R that should help.
+* Zohner data already merged in!
+We just need to decide what to do with remaining code.

-4. Next, we source the clean_respvar code.
+3. Next, we source the clean_respvar code.

-5. Then, with that cleaned, we source the clean_photo code code.
+4. Then, with that cleaned, we source the clean_photo code code.

-6-8.
+5-7.
 We should eventually then add in the next three cleaning reps.

-9. Once 1 is functional we can write this out.
+8. Once 1 is functional we can write this out.
 Call it what you like but we must delete or archive the other random output files that we no longer need!

 <><><><>